Teoroo-CMC/PiNN/doc/networks/pinn.rst

 In PiNN, the interaction is modeled as
 **a distance dependent function, whose form depends on the properties of both members in a pair**.

 Structure
 ---------
+In PiNN, the interaction is constructed from a radial basis function.
+The interaction are meant to be a continous function with cutoff, therefore, the basis is constructed by the polynomial of the symmetry function f1 or f2 defined by Behler. :cite:`behler_constructinghighdimensionalneural_2015`

+The weights of the interaction are determined from the pairwise interaction (ip) layer which takes as input the properties from interacting atoms.
+The interactions from different neigbours are refined with a fully connected ii (interaction -> intreation) layer, and subsequently summed to the central atoms through a interaction pooling (ip) layer.
+The properties are refined with a fully connected pp (property -> property) layer.

+Elements are encoded with a one-hot embedding as input.
+A PI block consists of such a (pp -> pi -> ii -> ip) cycle, where pp/pi/ii are essentially fully connected layers.
+A fully connected output layer is attached after several PI blocks.

 API reference
 -------------